-- Save archive log files directly with NetBackup.
-To back up archive log files in this way, configure an MS- Windows or Standard policy with a User Backup schedule.
-See "Configuring a policy to back up the archive logs" on page 43.
+Save archive log files directly with NetBackup.

+To back up archive log files in this way, configure an MS-Windows or Standard policy with a User Backup schedule.

 Then specify the ARCFUNC SAVE keywords in the configuration file, db2.conf.

-See "Creating a db2.conf file for use with the user exit program" on page 45. - Copy archive log files to another directory for later backup by NetBackup.
-To back up archive log files in this way, configure an MS- Windows or Standard policy with a User Archive schedule (this schedule is optional) See "Configuring a policy to back up the archive logs" on page 43.
+See "Creating a db2.conf file for use with the user exit program" on page 48.

+Copy archive log files to another directory for later backup by NetBackup.
+To back up archive log files in this way, configure an MS-Windows or Standard policy with a User Archive schedule (this schedule is optional).
+See "Configuring a policy to back up the archive logs" on page 46.
 Specify the ARCFUNC COPY keywords in the db2.conf file.

-See "Creating a db2.conf file for use with the user exit program" on page 45.
+See "Creating a db2.conf file for use with the user exit program" on page 48.

 You can coordinate the copy of the log files to a directory with a user archive.
 In this case, the user exit program copies the file to an archive directory.
 To free disk space, later you can perform a user archive to archive all the files in the ARCDIR directory.

-Do not specify ARCFUNC SAVE OF ARCFUNC COPY if the VENDOR DB2 configuration parameter is in effect.
+Do not specify arcfunc save or arcfunc copy if the vendor DB2 configuration parameter is in effect.
 In environments with VENDOR in effect, NetBackup ignores the information that pertains to these commands.

-Whether to specify ARCFUNC SAVE OF ARCFUNC COPY depends on the amount of user intervention you intend to provide.
+Whether to specify ARCFUNC SAVE or ARCFUNC COPY depends on the amount of user intervention you intend to provide.